A Plug-and-Play Method with Inpainting Network for Bayesian Uncertainty Quantification in Imaging: Inpainting-PnP primal-dual method for hypothesis testing

 Instead, problem~\eqref{eq:BUQO_Fixed} directly determines whether the intersection $\tca \cap \Sc$ is empty, which is sufficient for the hypothesis test, while reducing the dimension by looking for a single image.

-In addition, the proposed formulation of structure-free images, is advantageous over \eqref{def:S_BUQO} in that the definition of $\Sc$ is parameter-free.
+In addition, the proposed formulation of structure-free images, is advantageous over the hand-crafted definition described in Appendix~\ref{appendix:struct}, since it is parameter-free.
 In addition, when the model has been trained for a particular application and structure type (e.g., localized structures), operator $\Gc$ can be used for any mask without needing to be adapted.
 Further, as we will show in the simulation section, the results from the proposed approach outperform results of BUQO in terms of visual inspection.

-Finally, similarly to the original method described in Section~\ref{Ssec:BUQO-var-form}, instead of determining if $\| \xb^\ddagger - \Gc(\xb^\ddagger) \|_2 >0$ to perform the hypothesis test, we introduce a parameter $\tau$, and determine if $\| \xb^\ddagger - \Gc (\xb^\ddagger)\| > \tau$.
-This is due to~\eqref{eq:Sc}, the definition of $\Sc$, where the image is structure-free if it is \emph{approximately} a fixed point of $\Gc$.
-Such a relaxation is necessary to ensure that the probability of $\Sc$ is non-zero.
-In Corollary~\ref{cor:2} it can be interpreted by introducing a value $0< \tau <\| \xb^\dagger - \xb^\dagger_\Sc\|_2$ depending on the relaxation assumed on $\Sc$, such that, if $\| \xb^\ddagger - \Gc (\xb^\ddagger)\| > \tau$, then $H_0$ is rejected.
-Hence, although the definition of $\Sc$ is parameter-free, the hypothesis test depends on this underlying parameter that is chosen to reflect the relaxation allowed in $\Sc$.